Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Progressive Binarization PCE

 \subsection{Large-scale simulation}

-Due to the outstanding results using the Iterative-$\alpha$ PCE, we scaled up the size of the target graphs to $n\in\{50, 150, 300\}$.
+Due to the outstanding results using PB-PCE, we scaled up the size of the target graphs to $n\in\{50, 150, 300\}$.
 Table~\ref{fig_large_scale_graph_info} summarizes the structural properties of all graph instances considered in this section.
-For these larger instances, we move from the Qiskit-based implementation to executing the complete Iterative-$\alpha$ PCE pipeline using the \textit{Fujitsu QARP} framework, which provides an integrated and highly optimized implementation of the method.
+For these larger instances, we move from the Qiskit-based implementation to executing the complete PB-PCE pipeline using the \textit{Fujitsu QARP} framework, which provides an integrated and highly optimized implementation of the method.
 For reference, Appendix~\ref{appendix_runtime} presents a runtime comparison between the QARP framework and our Qiskit-based implementation.
 While we do not claim that the Qiskit implementation is fully optimized for this problem, QARP is an in-house framework that enables deeper optimization and tighter workflow integration, resulting in significantly improved execution times.

 In this section the heuristic to change the $\alpha$ parameter was slightly changed from Algorithm 1 (line 7).
-Due to the larger number of nodes in these graphs, we observed many times the variables reached values too closer to the threshold M of the heuristic.
-This resulted in too small changes of a that stalled the optimization.
+Due to the larger number of nodes in these graphs, we frequently observed variables reaching values too close to the threshold $M$ of the heuristic.
+This resulted in increments of $\alpha$ that were too small and stalled the optimization.
 To ensure $\alpha$ is increased we changed the update of $\alpha$ between iterations to: